Are you frustrated on your unmapped data journey?By Paul Laughlin

 Your later answers also point to a related problem that can plague customer insight analysts seeking to understand customer behaviour:

 - All of you strongly disagreed with the statement that all 3 types of data models are updated when your business changes;

 - 100% of you also disagreed with the statement that you have effective meta data (e.g. up-to-date data dictionary) in place.

 Without the work to keep models reflecting reality and meta data sources guiding users/analysts on the meaning of fields and which can be trusted, both can ‘wither on the vine‘.
 Isn’t it short-sighted investment to spend perhaps millions of pounds on a technology solution but then balk at the cost of data specialists to manage these precious knowledge management elements?

-I hope, in a very small way, these survey results act as a bit of a wake up call.
-Over coming weeks I will be attending or speaking at various events.
+I hope, in a very small way, these survey results act as a bit of a wake-up call.
+Over the coming weeks, I will be attending or speaking at various events.
 So, I’ll also reflect how I can speak out more effectively for this neglected but vital skill.

 Here’s that article from Adrian Swinscoe with links to Adrian Kingwell too:

-What’s your experience?
-If you recognise the results of this survey, how do you cope with the lack of data models or up-to-date meta data?
+If you recognise the results of this survey, how do you cope with the lack of data models or up-to-date metadata?
 Are you suffering data project lethargy as a result?
 Care to share with our readers?